 Finca Cántaros implements the BirdSleuth International curriculum, a science and environmental education curriculum developed by the Cornell Lab of Ornithology aimed at engaging students in learning about birds, habitat and citizen science, thanks to funding from our strong local collaborator the San Vito Bird Club.

 Finca Cántaros has partnered with the Bateman Foundation (Canada) and their Nature Sketch program to implement activities that engage students in observing and appreciating nature and wildlife through the lens of art.
 Such activities include a mix of close observation and art techniques such as using shapes, values and texture to capture one’s natural surroundings, with a particular emphasis on birds.
 We are currently planning a collaborative exchange activity in which students from Costa Rica and Canada will share their art of local birds and their experiences observing and drawing the diversity in their respective countries.

 Finca Cántaros offers the community the chance to explore the biodiversity of fauna and flora on the property.
-Walks are offered in early morning hours when birds are most active, and at night when nocturnal birds can be observed.
+Morning Walks are offered every two weeks on Saturday mornings from 7am-9am.
 Get up close and personal with nature and join citizen science projects such as eBird of the Cornell Lab of Ornithology and iNaturalist of the California Academy of Science.